yoghantara08/yoghantara08/README.md

 # Hello! 😄

-My name is [Ida Bagus Ketut Yoghantara](https://yoghantara.vercel.app), I'm a student from ITB Stikom Bali majoring in Information Systems and Lithan EduClaas majoring in Software Engineering.
-I'm currently learning about Web Developer.
-This Github will be witnesses of my long journey.
+My name is [Ida Bagus Ketut Yoghantara](https://yoghantara.vercel.app), and I am an undergraduate student at ITB Stikom Bali, majoring in Information Systems.
+I am currently studying Web Development, and this Github account will serve as a witness to my long journey of learning and growth in this field.

 ## 📞 Connect with me